LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 Output options
 --------------

-Options in the tool include compressing all outputs into a single zip file for each partner (:numref:`figOutputOptions`), including confidential records (defined in the configuration document) in any SQL table extracts, and clearing the log file before use.
+Options in the tool include compressing all outputs into a single zip file for each partner (:numref:`figOutputOptions`; MapInfo only), including confidential records (defined in the configuration document) in any SQL table extracts, and clearing the log file before use.

 .. _figOutputOptions:

 .. figure:: figures/OutputOptionsAnnotated.png
 	:align: center

-	Example of a compressed output file containing a single GIS layer
+	Example of a compressed output file containing a single GIS layer (MapInfo)

 .. raw:: latex